 These various factors have led to a significant increase in uncertainty around the earnings trajectories of many listed businesses, particularly retail and consumer discretionary stocks.
 Towards the end of FY23, several companies provided trading updates confirming that the current macro environment was now adversely impacting their operations in a significant manner.
 Such examples included retailers Universal Store Holdings (ASX: UNI), Michael Hill International (ASX: MHJ), City Chic Collective (ASX: CCX), Dusk Group (ASX: DSK) and Baby Bunting (ASX: BBN).

 Arguably, the investing environment we face today was last experienced more than a decade ago.
 During that period, interest rates offered a reasonable return, businesses with negative cash flows were not valued on revenue multiples, and economic cycles occurred.
 Admittedly, economic cycles can bring with them short-term pain for investors and businesses alike, but they can also bring extraordinary opportunities.
 The two following graphs highlight how depressed the current opportunity set is within emerging companies.
-The first graph compares the price performance of small cap industrial businesses relative to their larger peers over the past three years, highlighting that small cap industrials have underperformed their larger peers by ~40% on a peak-to-trough analysis or by 15% over the three-year period.
+The first graph compares the price performance of small-cap industrial businesses relative to their larger peers over the past three years, highlighting that small-cap industrials have underperformed their larger peers by 20% on a peak-to-trough analysis or by 10% over the three-year period.

-When we review the data over a longer period (in this case, since June 2001) the underperformance is significantly more pronounced, with the discount of emerging industrial businesses to their larger counterparts at its widest level, even when factoring in the global financial crisis (GFC) and tech wreck in the early 2000s.
+When we review the data over a longer period (in this case, since June 2001 as shown in the second graph below), the underperformance is significantly more pronounced, with the discount of emerging industrial businesses to their larger counterparts at its widest level, even when factoring in the global financial crisis (GFC) and the tech wreck period in the early 2000s.
 Price movements can often be indiscriminate, but one thing the share price movements of emerging businesses taught us during both the GFC and the COVID-19 pandemic, was that investing in quality, proven and well-funded businesses during such times can yield fantastic returns.
 Another important lesson learned is that picking share price lows is a futile exercise, especially when investing in large dollar amounts, and while there may be short-term pain in some cases, we firmly believe the long-term gains will be significantly outsized for many emerging businesses.

 S&P/ASX Small Industrials Relative to S&P/ASX 200 Industrials – 2020 to 2023